openstack/keystone-specs/specs/keystone/stein/explicit-domains-ids.rst

 To avoid this, operators want to keep the LDAP users in a domain with a consistent ID across deployments.
-The only domain with a predictable ID, however, is `default.` Tee default domain is used during the initial install, and thus has service users.
+The only domain with a predictable ID, however, is `default.` The default domain is used during the initial install, and thus has service users.
 Thus, it is impractical to put the LDAP users in the default domain.
 If a site wished to have two LDAP servers in domain specific backends, only one